keboola/developers-docs/extend/docker/running.md

 In that case, revert to the [Sandbox call](/extend/common-interface/sandbox/#create-sandbox-api-call).

 ## Running Custom Science Extensions
-Running Custom Science extensions is slightly more complicated, because their Docker images are built dynamically on execution.
+Running Custom Science extensions is slightly more complicated because their Docker images are built dynamically on execution.
 Also, because the Custom Science component uses encryption, the [Sandbox call](/extend/common-interface/sandbox/#create-sandbox-api-call) must be used.
 In the [API call](http://docs.kebooladocker.apiary.io/#reference/sandbox/sandbox/create-a-sandbox-job), manually specify the input/output mapping and parameters.
-See [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#91a2cf62-d7b1-b75f-73ff-406f2afa92a9).
+See an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#91a2cf62-d7b1-b75f-73ff-406f2afa92a9).

 ### Custom Science R
 You can run the [Custom Science R image](https://quay.io/repository/keboola/docker-custom-r) with